Indiana Long Term Disability Insurance Claims

-Long term disability insurance is vital to protecting your income.
+Long term disability insurance is vital to protecting your income if you are hurt or become ill and are unable to work for an extended period of time (or ever again).
 While health insurance will likely cover the cost of some of your medical treatment, it won’t help pay other bills like your mortgage, utilities, car payments, or other liabilities.
 If you become sick or injured and are forced to miss work, you’ll want to have long term disability coverage behind you.
 If you purchased a disability insurance policy or your employer provides coverage, you can file a claim for benefits.
+Our attorneys serve Indiana residents with LTD claims.

 Abell and Capitan Law has experience helping people just like you apply for disability benefits and appeal denied claims.
 Insurance companies use every resource at their disposal to prevent you from receiving the benefits you need.
 They might tell you your policy doesn’t cover your specific injury.
 They could also delay the claims process by requesting additional forms and documentation that results in you missing a deadline.